Custom Embroidered Hoodies: Ultimate Guide To Ordering Bulk Custom Hoodies — Embroidered

 The most common design is a large embroidered custom logo on the front or back side of the hoodie.
-However, because this is a hoodie rather than a sweatshirt, we would caution placing your logo too far up the back as the hood can cover it up.
+However, because this is a hoodie rather than a sweatshirt, we would caution against placing your logo too far up the back, as the hood can cover it up.

 If that isn’t your cup of tea, you can go another common route of a smaller embroidered patch on the front upper left or right side of the chest.
-Typically we suggest 2.5-3 inches in length, This is a minimalistic look that anyone can pull off without sacrificing that unique flavor embroidery gives off.
+Typically we suggest 2.5 to 3 inches in length.
+This is a minimalistic look that anyone can pull off without sacrificing that unique air embroidery gives off.

 No matter what you do, the embroidered look will do wonders.

 If you aren’t ready to order a custom embroidered hoodie, we don’t know what else we can say.

 It’s absolutely one of your best options for company merchandise or any other type of swag.
 At KOTN Supply, we’re dedicated to ending the era of throwaway merch for good.

 We make T-shirts you can wear for any occasion and be proud to rock.